Skip to main content

 • CountSketch and Count-Min Sketch: O(epsilon^{-2} * log(1/delta)) space suffices for epsilon-accurate frequency estimation of all elements in a stream with probability 1 - delta [@charikar2004finding, @cormode2005improved].
 The space is independent of the stream length, making these structures suitable for processing arbitrarily long data streams.

-• Nystrom Approximation: Sampling k columns yields a rank-k kernel matrix approximation with expected error O(n/k * sum_{i>k} sigma_i) where sigma_i are the eigenvalues [@williams2001nystrom, @gittens2016revisiting].
+• Nystrom Approximation: Sampling k columns yields a rank-k kernel matrix approximation whose expected error scales informally as O(n/k * sum_{i>k} sigma_i) where sigma_i are the eigenvalues [@williams2001nystrom, @gittens2016revisiting].
+The constant and the exact rate depend on the sampling scheme: uniform column sampling gives the loosest guarantee, while leverage-score sampling tightens the bound at the cost of precomputation.
+The expression should be read as a scaling guide rather than a scheme-independent tight bound.
 For matrices with rapid eigenvalue decay (typical for kernel matrices from smooth kernels), small k suffices.

 Empirical Speedups and Quality-Efficiency Tradeoffs